Mortar is necessary. You may have asked what is mortar and what types of mortar are available?

 Withstood PSI – 350

-Type O mortar mix has a rather low compressive strength.
-It has half the strength of an N-type mix and is only used for interiors.
-It is generally used for repairs and small interior structures and is the weakest type of mortar.
+Type O mix has a lower strength.
+It has half the strength of an N-type mix and is used for interiors.
+It is ideal for repairs and small interior projects.

 Withstood PSI – 2000

-Type S mortar is very strong and has a minimum withstood PSI of 1800.
-It works for most projects but isn’t normally used on interiors.
+Type S is strong and has a minimum withstood PSI of 1800.
+It works for most projects but isn’t used on interiors.
 It is strong enough to drive or walk on, so it is often used in paved walkways.

 Type S can also be mixed with other materials for an even stronger grade and withstood PSI.
 Only one other grade is stronger than it, though it can withstand almost anything.
 So it is used more often than the other type.